There was an error with your log in

 • If you are older than 18, you’re good to go.

-• Minors younger than 18 may be permitted to join the hike on a case-by-case basis, but must be in the presence of a parent or legal guardian.
+• Minors younger than 18 may be permitted to join these walking holidays in Provence on a case-by-case basis, but must be in the presence of a parent or legal guardian.

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• To get to Avignon, the starting point of your walking tour in Provence, most people fly into Marseille Provence Airport (MRS) or Paris, which has two airports: Aeroport Paris-Beauvais (BVA) or Paris Charles de Gaulle Airport (CDG).
+• To get to Avignon, the starting point of your walking holidays in Provence, most people fly into Marseille Provence Airport (MRS) or Paris, which has two airports: Aeroport Paris-Beauvais (BVA) or Paris Charles de Gaulle Airport (CDG).
 From there, there are fantastic fast train options—it will take you two to three hours to reach Avignon, depending on your departure point.

 • Deposits

-You can secure one of the set dates with a 30% deposit upon booking.
-The remaining 70% of the trip price is to be paid 90 days prior to departure, at the latest.
+Secure your spot with a 30% deposit upon booking!
+The remaining 70% of the trip price must be paid 90 days prior to departure at the latest.
+If booking within 90 days of departure, the full amount is required at the time of booking.

 Cancellations